cla-bit/Backend-Test-/README.md

 ### Good luck, as we look forward to working with you at Liberty Assured in building amazing projects and relationships.

+## How to run the project:

+This project makes use of poetry as a dependency manager.
+To run the project, ensure you have poetry installed.

+1. Run `pipx install poetry`
+2. Run `pip install poetry`
+3. Clone the repository from GitHub.
+4. Run `poetry install` as this will install the dependencies from pyproject.toml file.
+5. Run `poetry shell` to create a virtual environment.
+6. Run `python manage.py makemigrations` and `python manage.py migrate` to run migrations and migrate command to database.
+7. Run `python manage.py runserver` to start the virtual environment to run the application.

+### Note: Ensure you already have set up PostgreSQL database before running migrations and migrate commands.

+In case you prefer to use sqlite to make it faster instead of setting up PostgreSQL database, comment the PostgreSQL `DATABASES settings` section in the `app/settings.py` file and uncomment the SQLITE3 `DATABASES settings`.

 # Postman API Documentation Test Endpoints

 1. User management: [Here for the Postman API Documentation](https://backend-test-postman-api.postman.co/workspace/Backend-Test-Postman-API-Worksp~5ac55dbf-f19d-4ded-b830-bf34ccc25755/folder/27786069-cfe5acc1-c99f-4629-8169-9acd63165fab?action=share&creator=27786069&ctx=documentation)